danReynolds/loon/architecture.md

 When a document is updated, it iterates through its set of dependents and marks each of them for broadcast with a [BroadcastEvent.touched] event.

-When a document or collection is deleted, each broadcast observer checks to see if the deleted path is present in its dependency tree and if it is, then the broadcast observer notifies its listeners.
+When a document or collection is deleted, each broadcast observer with dependencies checks to see if the deleted path is present in its dependency tree and if it is, then the broadcast observer notifies its listeners.

-Each broadcast observer has its own dependency tree called a [PathRefStore] which maintains a ref count of the number of times a path exists in the tree.
+Each broadcast observer has its own cached dependency tree which maintains a ref count of the number of times a path exists in the tree.
+This tree is implemented using the [PathRefStore].
 When a path's ref count goes to 0, it is removed from the tree.
-This store is used to determine if a deleted path exists in an observer's dependencies.
+This ref store is used to determine if a deleted path exists in an observer's dependencies.

 ## Persistence Layer